Sell or give a private number to someone else

 You can use a private number dealer or sell your number yourself.

-Do not share a photograph or scan of the V750 or V778 certificate.
+Do not share a photograph or scan of the V750 or V778 document.
 Someone other than the buyer might use it to put the private number on another vehicle.

 Use a private number dealer